Fly Fishing Packs Buyers Guide

 • How often do you need access to gear while fishing?

-• How much gear do you actually carry on a typical day?
+• How much gear do you carry on a typical day?

 • How much do you move or hike while fishing?